gjeffgolden/14ers-api-backend/README.md

 ## Future Features and Goals
 1. Allow a new user to register themselves.
 2. Since I had to create the fairly complex seed data for each 14er from scratch, I believe this is a good candidate to turn into a public API for other developers to use.
+3. Add latitude/longitude data to the 14er seeds and explore mapping functionality.